Liam Kearney

-Liam Kearney (Liam Ó Cearnaigh; born 10 January 1983, Republic of Ireland), nicknamed "The Conna Maradona", is an Irish former professional footballer associated primarily with Cork City in the League of Ireland.
+Liam Kearney (Liam Ó Cearnaigh; born 10 January 1983), nicknamed "The Conna Maradona", is an Irish former professional footballer associated primarily with Cork City in the League of Ireland.
 As of 2021, Kearney was "Head of Academy" at Cork City FC.

 Kearney played mainly on the left wing and represented the Republic of Ireland U21 team on seven occasions, scoring once.

 Career

 Nottingham Forest

 Kearney joined Nottingham Forest from Fermoy United after previously playing for Valley Rangers.
 He was the star of the Cork Schoolboys League Kennedy Cup team in 1998 and as a result signed with Nottingham Forest in 1999.
 Whilst with Forest, Kearney won the U19 FA Premier League.
 Kearney appeared many times for several of the underage Irish national teams, from U16 to U20.
 He played in the U16 European championships in Israel and finished 3rd in Norway in the U19 European Championships.
 He also attracted interest from Cheltenham manager Bobby Gould.